GoInterject/GoInterject.github.io/wGetStarted/L-Drill-TheThreeWays.md

 title: The Three Ways to Drill
 layout: custom
 keywords: [hyperlink, drill, list, using, double click drill]
-description: INTERJECT facilitates three different ways to drill.
+description: Interject facilitates three different ways to drill.
 Each method is easy to choose the best one different situations.
 ---
 * * *

 ##  **Overview**

-INTERJECT facilitates three different ways to drill.
+Interject facilitates three different ways to drill.
 Each method is easy to choose the best one different situations.

 ###  The Menu Method:

-The [ Drill on Data ](/wPortal/INTERJECT-Ribbon-Menu-Items.html) menu item is available in every report containing a drill function.
+The [ Drill on Data ](/wPortal/Interject-Ribbon-Menu-Items.html) menu item is available in every report containing a drill function.
 For this example, you will drill using the [ Customer Aging demo ](/wAbout/Customer-Aging.html).

 ![](/images/L-Drill-TheThreeWays/01.png)